kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 \* Hanoi pronunciations.
 Note that Vietnamese tones' production and perception affects on factors other than pitch contour, such as breathiness and glottalization.
 For these comparisons, we rely exclusively on pitch contour only.
 Thus, these comparisons might not accurately represent how speakers of either language might perceive tones from the other language.

-## Appendix 2: Rationale for Choice of Tone Marks
 The tone marks I chose were based off of four principles:

 - Familiarity and compatibility with existing systems, namely Vietnamese, pinyin, and the Yale romanization with tone marks.
 This is difficult to define, but tone marks which appear in other systems should produce the same sounds in Cantonese whenever possible.